Texas Longhorns sailing: Sailors

 Paul Foerster competed at four Olympic Games in sailing: 1988, 1992, 2000, and 2004, winning a total of three Olympic medals.

 Sailing venue

 The University of Texas Sailing Team sails out of the Austin Yacht Club on Lake Travis.

 Fleet

-The fleet of the University of Texas Sailing Team's dinghies includes 18 Vanguard Flying Juniors (FJs).
+The fleet of the UT Sailing Team includes 18 Zim 420Es and 10 Vanguard Flying Juniors (FJs).

 History

 The UT Sailing Team began in the late 1960s, probably 1968; however the actual year is the subject of some debate.
 It began as a club for students to go and sail at the Austin Yacht Club.
 Not long after its inception the team split into two distinct groups, the Sailing Club, a more casual non-competitive faction and the Sailing Team.
 After the split the Team moved rapidly to become a major player in college sailing.